 BIXI Montréal is a non-profit organization created in 2014 by the city of Montreal to manage its bike-sharing system.
-The BIXI network has 7,430 bikes and 611 stations spread out across the areas of Montreal, Laval, Longueuil, Westmount, Town of Mount Royal and Montreal East.
+The BIXI network has more than 6,000 bikes and 610 stations spread out across the areas of Montreal, Laval, Longueuil, Westmount, Town of Mount Royal and Montreal East.
 Much more than just a simple mode of transport, BIXI is now a great way to zip around the city whenever you want to go wherever your heart desires.

 BIXI Montréal, an active mode of transportation contributing to the health and well-being of Montrealers.